 - What do I look for when choosing a bartending school?

-- Research bartending schools.
-DO visit at least two schools to compare differences.
-Tour the schools, sit in on a class, talk to the instructors and students.
+- Visit at least two bartending schools to compare differences.
+Sit in on a class.
 Attend a free trial bartending class if they offer one.

-- What are the facilities like?
+- When you walk into the classroom does it look and feel like a real bar?
 How many cocktail training stations are there?
 Counting the number of soda guns will tell you how many stations.
 Double that number and that’s the maximum of students that should be in the class (5 stations; 10 students maximum (two at a station).
 3